TICKET INFO

 Caroline Guiela Nguyen

-One of the most important contemporary figures in French theater, she is currently the first female director in the history of the National Theatre of Strasbourg (TNS).
+Contemporary French theatre-maker Caroline Guiela Nguyen is recognised as one of the leading figures of contemporary French theatre and currently serves as director of the National Theatre of Strasbourg.
 Of Algerian, Vietnamese and Indian heritage, she reflects this multicultural identity in her work through a collective, choral approach.
 Intertwining political realities with individual and intimate dramas in her stories, Nguyen is known for large-scale productions such as Saigon, Fraternité, and most recently Lacrima.
 She conceives the theater stage as a collective memory space where different languages and those often rendered invisible find their voices, and has developed a contemporary narrative language rooted in reality that encourages ethical reflection.

-Tickets go on general sale on Wednesday, 22 April at 10.30.
-A priority booking period for Black, White and Red Tulip Card members will begin at 10.30 on Tuesday, 21 April.
+Tickets go on general sale on Wednesday 22 April at 10.30.
+A priority booking period for Black, White and Red Tulip Card members begins on Tuesday 21 April at 10.30.
+For detailed information on ticketing, student tickets and the 50% discount available to audience members with disabilities, please click here.
+The festival programme will be announced in full in September.